Data Processing

 Actor visibility matrix

-Trial data (Category B) Cat A operational Cat A elevated-sensitivity AI prompts/completions Audit metadata User account info Aggregate platform metrics Sponsor user (controller) their own session their own engagement none ME-TA operator (engagement-assigned) their own session their own actions own none ME-TA admin / DPO metadata only* metadata only* metadata only* none AWS (EMEA SARL) sub-processor encrypted bytes only encrypted bytes only encrypted bytes only in transit only none encrypted bytes only none Anthropic upstream model author — not engaged as a sub-processor none none none none none none none Ancillary sub-processors email · scheduling — admin only none none none none none limited contact data none full visibility (within engagement scope) metadata-only / encrypted-bytes-only / scoped none structural denial * ME-TA admin / DPO visibility into clinical content is gated by customer-admin authorisation per P07 §7.10 and P21 §21.8.
+Trial data (Category B) Cat A operational Cat A elevated-sensitivity AI (if elected) prompts/completions Audit metadata User account info Aggregate platform metrics Sponsor user (controller) their own session their own engagement none ME-TA operator (engagement-assigned) their own session their own actions own none ME-TA admin / DPO metadata only* metadata only* metadata only* none AWS (EMEA SARL) sub-processor encrypted bytes only encrypted bytes only encrypted bytes only in transit only none encrypted bytes only none Anthropic upstream model author — not engaged as a sub-processor none none none none none none none Ancillary sub-processors email · scheduling — admin only none none none none none limited contact data none full visibility (within engagement scope) metadata-only / encrypted-bytes-only / scoped none structural denial * ME-TA admin / DPO visibility into clinical content is gated by customer-admin authorisation per P07 §7.10 and P21 §21.8.
 ME-TA personnel do not readily have access to customer content unless the customer has granted access.

 * ME-TA admin / DPO visibility into clinical content is gated by customer-admin authorisation per P07 §7.10 and P21 §21.8.
 ME-TA personnel do not readily have access to customer content unless the customer has granted access.